Zshoham/Scobo-Engine/doc/Documentation.md

 * `protected void addEntityFromDocument(String entity, int frequency)` :
   Adds the entity to the dictionary, if entity term was already contained its statistics will be updated, otherwise the entity will be added to the dictionary.
-* `private void addTerm(String term, int count, int frequency)` : helper function to add any term to the dictionary. where count is the number of new documents the term appears in and frequency is the number of times the term appears in said documents
+* `private void addTerm(String term, int count, int frequency)` : helper function to add a term to the dictionary. where frequency is the number of times the term appears in the new document.
 * `public Optional<Term> lookupTerm(String term)` :
   Retrieves information about a term via a `Term` object
 * `Optional<Term> lookupEntity(String term)` :
   Retrieves information about an entity via a `Term` object
+* `boolean isEntity(String entity) :`
+  returns true if the string is a valid entity, false otherwise.
 * `public boolean contains(String term)` :
   returns true if the term exists in the dictionary, false otherwise.
 * `public int size()` :